-At 42 weeks, your baby is now on his way to being a toddler!
-He might start to display fussy eating habits at this stage, or early tantrums when something he wants is not being given to him.
+At 42 weeks, your baby is now on his way to his toddler phase.
+So you can expect fussy eating habits or tantrums if he is not given things he demands.
 Your baby will also start being a great problem solver at this age.
 Some babies will quietly try and solve a problem (like getting a toy which is out of reach), and some will use every single method and still not give up until they get what they want.
 Your baby’s cognitive development will be on a high at 42 weeks and he will want to explore more of his world.

 Your 42-week-old Baby’s Development

-During this age, separation anxiety will still be an issue for many babies, as will the wakefulness at night.
-But at the same time, he will take great joy in exploring his surroundings to the best of his abilities.
-Be ready for a lot of contents of boxes and containers to be strewn along the floor!
+During this age, separation anxiety can still be an issue for many babies, as will be the wakefulness at night.
+But babies this age may take great joy in exploring their surroundings to the best of their abilities.
+Be ready for a lot of contents of boxes and containers to be strewn along the floor.
 As your baby will also be constantly moving, you have to be ready to keep running around and catching him when he runs off in the middle of feeding, changing or bathing.
 At this stage, your baby will be able to sit confidently, walk fast while holding onto things and also possibly stand with no support.
 He can also try to bend down and pick up a toy while he is standing.
 If your baby is not walking yet, don’t worry.
 Many babies take their first steps only around 12 months or later.
-At 42 weeks, your baby will be getting smarter and able to catch the concepts of distance, depth, time, cause and effect.
-He will incorporate these into his play, like stacking and re-stacking blocks, rolling a ball or separating cornflakes from fruit on his plate.
+At 42 weeks, your baby will be getting smarter.
+Soon he will be able to catch the concepts of distance, depth, time, and cause and effect.
+He will incorporate these into his play, like stacking and re-stacking blocks, rolling a ball or separating cornflakes from the cut fruits on his plate.